hgb-bin-proteomics/CandidateSearch/README.md

 - We currently have not implemented support for N- or C-terminal modifications.
 - We currently have only implemented support for one possible modification per amino acid.
 - We only support spectra in centroid mode (we can't really do anything with spectra in profile mode).
+- We only support databases up to a size of 12 500 000 peptides/peptidoforms, beyond that we can't guarantee that the matrix can be allocated anymore.
+  - Consider splitting your fasta into smaller chunks and searching them separately if the generated database size exceeds 12 500 000.
+- The limitations of [*CandidateVectorSearch*](https://github.com/hgb-bin-proteomics/CandidateVectorSearch?tab=readme-ov-file#limitations) also apply here.

 ## Results